Changes to student fees & payment for 2015/16

 What if my OSAP funding does not cover all of my tuition?

 Your 1st tuition installment can be deducted from your 1st OSAP funding installment if you have authorized us to do so on your OSAP application.
-The 2nd and, if applicable, 3rd tuition installment amounts will be similarlily deducted from your subsequent OSAP funding installments.
+The 2nd and, if applicable, 3rd tuition installment amounts will be similarly deducted from your subsequent OSAP funding installments.
 It's important to check your SLC account on slc.me within the first 10 days of classes each semester to ensure your tuition is paid in full.
-If your OSAP funding does not cover your tuition installment for each semester, or if we're unable to deduct your tuition from your funding, it remains your responsibility to pay any outstanding fees.
+If your OSAP funding does not cover your tuition installment for each semester, or if we're unable to deduct your tuition from your funding, it remains your responsibility to pay any outstanding fees by the due dates to avoid late fees.

 What if I have alternative medical/dental coverage elsewhere?